 Developing international mindedness and an awareness of multiple perspectives is at the heart of this course.
 It encourages dialogue and debate, nurturing the capacity to interpret competing and contestable claims.

-All students complete a common core under the central unifying theme of "people, power and politics". (from IBO, Global Politics guide - first assessment 2017)
+All students complete a common core under the central unifying theme of "Understanding power and global politics"